Meet Our Vets

 Advanced Practitioner in Veterinary Dermatology

-John has been at Ashfield House since 1987 and he is a Director of Ashfield House.
+John has been at Ashfield House since 1987.
 His clinical interests include cats and skin problems.

 He has a certificate in Veterinary Dermatology and accepts skin problem referrals from other practices.